Chart Color Schemes

 Age

-Bassendean's median age exceeds the national pattern
+Bassendean's population is slightly older than the national pattern